bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Strategy" />
 </p>

-So we&apos;re going to take the same set as files that we&apos;ve already worked on and we&apos;re going to rework them to create this next version of the slideshow.
-And by the way, this is a great way to learn JavaScript, is to make a small project and then look at it and go, what could what could I do to make this a little bit better and work on ways of revising it to improve it and make it a little bit better.
+<p>So we&apos;re going to take the same set as files that we&apos;ve already worked
+on and we&apos;re going to rework them to create this next version of the slideshow.
+And by the way, this is a great way to learn JavaScript, is to make a small project and then look at it and go, what could what could I do to make this a little bit better and work on ways of revising it to improve it and make it a little bit better.</p>

-How are we going to make it wrap around?
-What we&apos;re going to do is we&apos;re going to basically clone the entire strip of slides.
+<p>How are we going to make it wrap around?
+What we&apos;re going to do is
+we&apos;re going to basically clone the entire strip of slides.
 So that if we look at this top picture here, if you click the next button all the way till you get to the last slide in the strip of slides, we&apos;re going to clone the entire unordered list, the UL.
-Which is the unordered list with all the slides in it.
+Which is the unordered list with all the slides in it.</p>

-We&apos;re going to clone it and tack it on the end.
-So that when you click next again, this one slides into place and it&apos;s on the first slide.
+<p>We&apos;re going to clone it and tack it on the end.
+So that when you click
+next again, this one slides into place and it&apos;s on the first slide.
-Then, we can remove the one, remove the unordered list that was there before and it will go away, and we&apos;re right back where we started with a strip of slides on the first slide and we can keep going forward.
+Then, we can remove the one, remove the unordered list that was there before and it will go away, and we&apos;re right back where we started with a strip of slides on the first slide and we can keep going forward.</p>

-And then if you click the reverse, the previous button, it&apos;s just going to do the same thing in reverse.
+<p>And then if you click the reverse, the previous button, it&apos;s just going
+to do the same thing in reverse.
 Instead of tacking it on at the end here, it&apos;ll tack it on at the beginning.
 So that way, we will always have kind of an unending loop of slides, whether you&apos;re going forward or backwards through the slides.
-That&apos;s the basic strategy that we&apos;re going to use to make this thing work.
+That&apos;s the basic strategy that we&apos;re going to use to make this thing work.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 330. example, start work on the next click handler (198) ~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">